ivanzoid/co/README.md

 # co

 Save your time by including ticket number in git commit message automatically.
+For those who prefers to commit from terminal.

 # How to use